davi133/brush_sfx/README.md

 On krita's menu bar go to `Tools > Brush SFX`.
 The SFX option enables and disables the sound effects and it will be On by default.
 The Sound Choice option lets you choose which sound you want for your brush.
-Currently there are 2 options: pen-1(default) and pencil-1.
+Currently there are 2 options: pen(default) and pencil.
 When you press your pen or your cursor on the canvas widget it should play the chosen sound.

-## To do

-- Fine tune the pencil's noise